 Here is a PDF copy of the whole analysis journal (just in case you misplace your copy or need a reference outside of class): Analysis Journal

 Here is the example journal entry that I shared in class for GEORGE:

-(Update) As we continue working on our journals, students need to add entries to SYMBOL, FORESHADOWING, and THEME.
+As we continue working on our journals, students need to add entries to SYMBOL, FORESHADOWING, and THEME.
 Here are some examples to help students as they work independently.
-Completed journals are due Thursday, October 19.
+Completed journals are due Thursday, December 12.

-Our next Academic Achievement grade is a One-Pager analysis over the setting of the novel, Of Mice and Men.
+Our next assignment is a One-Pager analysis over the setting of the novel, Of Mice and Men.
 In class, we read the description on the first two pages of the novel before we began working on the one-pager.

 One thing we often do when we study literature is explore the historical background of a text.
 In order to establish foundational knowledge about the setting and time period of our next novel, Of Mice and Men, you will complete the following Webquest.

 Throughout this quarter, we will be reading The House of the Scorpion independently and outside of class.
 The reading schedule is below:

 Each “due date” for the assigned chapters will include a quiz over the assigned reading and Literature Circle discussions.
 Students will be assigned roles prior to the discussion day and should come to class with their prep work completed.
 The Lit Circle roles are described below:

 Discussion Director: generate discussion questions and prepare meaningful responses and follow-up questions